Happy Holidays - Mid Atlantic Retina offices will be closed Monday, Jan 2nd.Read More

-Cystoid macular edema (CME) is a condition that involves the accumulation of fluid within the layers of the macula, the central part of the retina that gives us the vision to see fine details.
-While this condition does not cause any pain for most patients, it reduces central vision and impacts fine visual tasks such as reading.
+Cystoid macular edema (CME) is a condition that involves the accumulation of fluid within the layers of the macula, the central part of the retina that provides fine, detailed vision.
+CME can reduce central vision and impacts critical fine visual tasks such as reading.

 Most patients experience significant vision improvement after one or more of these treatment options.

 If you have any signs or symptoms of CME, contact us today to meet with a Mid Atlantic Retina specialist.
 Our team can work with you to protect your vision and minimize your complications.